monali-g-eq/ecommerce-app/README.md

 6. Install dependencies & Running the App
 -> npm install
 -> To start the development server, run: npm run dev

+7. Remaining
+-> filter functionality .
+-> designing section.
+-> The login section does not use a login API; it uses a simple condition instead.